 The Group provides general management services and financial management and supervision over the janitorial and security services through PPMI.
-In consideration for the said services, the Group charges the property owners a fixed monthly amount with a 10% escalation rate annually.
+In consideration for the said services, PPMI charges the property owners a fixed monthly amount with a 10% escalation rate annually.
 These management contracts are renewable for a period of two (2) to three (3) years upon mutual agreement of both PPMI and the property owners.
-The Group is entitled to fixed reimbursement of actual cost of the on-site staff.
-The total income from management fees and other services fees amounted to P34.66 million, P36.78 million and P42.85 million in 2022, 2021 and 2020, respectively.
+PPMI is entitled to fixed reimbursement of actual cost of the on-site staff.
+The total income from management fees and other services fees amounted to P41.20 million, P34.66 million and P36.78 million in 2023, 2022 and 2021, respectively.